Paimpont forest: Château de Comper

 The Château de Comper is a former castle and mansion located in northern part of the forest, two kilometers east of the village of Concoret.
 From the 13th century, Comper has been one of the strongest positions of Upper Brittany.
 The castle has been the scene of much fighting—including being badly damaged by fire in out-of-control riots in the forest during the Revolution in 1790—and has passed into the hands of several families.
 The mansion at the site now houses the exhibitions of the Centre de l'Imaginaire Arthurien (Center of the Arthurian Imagination).
 Adjoining it is a pond where, according to a local legend, the Lady of the Lake Viviane lived in her underwater crystal palace.

 Château de Trécesson

 Located outside the village and the forest, immediately in its extension to the southwest, this castle was rebuilt in its current state in the 15th century.
-The most famous of the legends associated with it is the one of the Mariée de Trécesson (of "white lady" type), which, unusual for the region, has no Arthurian connections but instead seems to be inspired by a true story.
+The most famous of the legends associated with it is that of the Mariée de Trécesson (of "white lady" type), which, unusual for the region, has no Arthurian connections but instead seems to be inspired by a true story.